top 0

 Get your game face on

 Relive (or just live) your teen years at Game Zone, one of Hong Kong’s best-known games arcades.
-Hidden in the bowels of one of Mong Kok’s many malls, this is an old-school arcade where you’ll find a treasure trove of games in a cloud of cigarette smoke.
+Hidden in the bowels of one of Mong Kok’s many malls, this is an old-school arcade where you’ll find a treasure trove of games.
 Take your pick from rhythm games like Taiko no Tatsujin and Wacca or classics like Mario Kart, as well as dance games such as Danz Base and Dance Evolution Arcade.

 Game Zone, B/F, Mong Kok New Town Mall, 65 Argyle Street, Mong Kok